Generic selectors

 It was such an important point that Jesus made, He reiterated in John 5:30 and 8:28.
 Jesus never said anything about doing the will of the Holy Spirit, only that of His Father.
 If the Holy Spirit were a living being, there is certainly no mention of its direct involvement in the most important life ever to have lived.
 It was, as is the case with the saints, the means of communication between God the Father and Jesus Christ in the flesh.

-There is only one spirit that is called holy.
+There is only one spirit that is called the holy spirit.
 While it is also the only adjective applied to the Holy Spirit, holy does not refer only to living beings.
 Obviously, God the Father and Jesus Christ are holy and, by their declaration, so are the prophets and true saints.
 However, lifeless objects can also be holy to God.
 The first instance where a thing was established as holy is in Exodus 3:5 when God warned Moses to take off his sandals because he stood on holy ground.
 Other examples include holy convocations (gatherings), the Zion mountain of God’s residence, God’s holy days (His Sabbath and festivals), the tabernacle and temple as well as their furnishings, and the clothing of the priests.

-The Nouns—Dove, Wind, Fire
+The Nouns Dove, Wind, & Fire

 There are a number of cases where the Holy Spirit is likened to something physical.
 It is described as looking like a dove, sounding as a mighty wind, and having the appearance of fire: